plkpiotr/erp-mes-frontend/README.md

 Check out ERP-MES: [erp-mes-backend.herokuapp.com](https://erp-mes-backend.herokuapp.com/) and [erp-mes-frontend.herokuapp.com](https://erp-mes-frontend.herokuapp.com/).

 Visit both of the links.
-First of them launches back-end layer and the database (if is inactive) while the second contains front-end layer with login form.
+First of them launches back-end layer and the database (if it is inactive) while the second contains front-end layer with login form.

 Then use one of the following data: